knupel/ROMANESCO-Processing/Revision_31.md

 >improve few shader background
 >check if dropdown is active or not stop the other GUI update
 >move dropdown slider with mouse wheel
+>introduce new param to store and read data from slider, class Cropinfo

 ITEM